-Through Community College Libraries in North Carolina
+Through Community College Libraries in North Carolina (CCLINC)

-(CCLINC), Piedmont Community College is networked with 50 community colleges in the state, making the college a part of the third largest library in North Carolina's public education institutions.
+Piedmont Community College is networked with 58 community colleges in the state, making the college a part of the third largest library in North Carolina's public education institutions.
 The iLink online catalog gives users access to the collections of all CCLINC libraries.
 Patrons can request items from in-state or out-of-state libraries through an interlibrary loan system.
 Any fees for this service are paid by the patron.
 Most requests are filled within one to two weeks.
 The staff of the Learning Commons consists of specialists in several areas.
 The Learning Commons is responsible for print, electronic, and Internet resources, and for information literacy instruction.
-Learning Commons staff members are trained to assist patrons in locating and using materials that meet individual needs and interests.
+Learning Commons staff members are trained to assist patronsin locating and using materials that meet individual needs and interests.

 Learning Commons policies and procedures are published on the college's web site and are posted in the Learning Commons.
-Fines are charged for overdue or damaged materials.
-Students with overdue library materials are not permitted to register for classes, to receive grades or an official transcript, or to have a transcript forwarded to an institution or individual.